BAWES-Universe/workadventure-universe/bots/docs/architecture/BEHAVIORS.md

 **Engagement Logic:**
 - **Always accepts spaces** (uses default `shouldJoinProximitySpace = true`)
-- **In `onSpaceJoined`**: Only engages if `targetPlayerId` is set
+- **In `onSpaceJoined`**: Only engages if `targetPlayerId` is set OR `isSummoned`
-  - If no target → bot walked into idle player → return early, keep wandering
+  - If no target and not summoned → bot walked into idle player → return early, keep wandering
-  - If target set → player was actively being approached → engage normally
+  - If target set or summoned → player was actively being approached or bot was summoned → engage normally
 - **Wandering**: Picks random targets, never stops on top of players
 - **Ghost Mode**: Walks through idle players without engaging
+- **Sends greeting** when space is joined (if `targetPlayerId` is set OR `isSummoned`)

+**Summon Behavior:**
+- When summoned, bot uses pathfinding to reach player (3x speed)
+- Stops and faces player when reaching target
+- Initiates conversation bubble when reaching target
+- Sends greeting when space is joined (if configured)
+- Returns to original position after player leaves (2x speed, uses pathfinding)
+- Resumes normal wandering behavior after returning
+- Cannot be summoned if engaged with another player

 **Key Implementation Details:**
 ```typescript